Ryp/chip8-emu/README.md

 A  0  B  F      Z  X  C  V
 ```

+You can exit the emulator by pressing `ESC`.

 ## Output

 For the video output, I'm scaling the original 64x32 framebuffer by 8 for more comfortable viewing by default.
 This can only be changed by recompiling `main.cpp` for now.